-Security Check by Paul Ibarra Sep 7, 2017 Password Or P@55w0rd With the ever changing landscape of internet-based accounts, creating and managing passwords has become a tedious task that no one enjoys undertaking.
+Security Check by Paul Ibarra Sep 7, 2017 Password or P@55w0rd?
+With the ever-changing landscape of internet-based accounts, creating and managing passwords has become a tedious task that no one enjoys undertaking.
 You’ll spend minutes thinking of a unique password that no one will guess, yet you’ll immediately be able to recall it when needed.
 Minutes go by and you’ve done it.
-You’ve created a password that includes 4 alpha characters, 3 numbers in the 0-9 range and a special character.
+You’ve created a password that includes four alpha characters, three numbers in the 0-9 range and a special character.
 You’re free to update your account passwords now, right?
 Let’s play a game… Which password is hard to crack?
 “Password” or “P@55w0rd”?
 The answer: neither.
 Both of these passwords can be cracked in a few seconds (if even that long) using your average computer.
 It’s not just about complexity when it comes to building a secure password.
-The longevity of your passwords also helps develop its strength, ergo increasing the amount of time it’ll take to crack it.
-Password Managers Password managers such as LastPass and 1Password take care of the hard work for you.
+The longevity of your passwords also helps develop its strength, ergo increasing the amount of time it’ll take to crack it. ##Password Managers Password managers such as Team Password, LastPass and 1Password take care of the hard work for you.
 You supply these managers with your password requirements and they can generate and save a random password for you.
 You can create longer, more complex passwords without needing to remember them.
-The good and the bad with regard to password managers is that you only need to remember one password; the one you use to authenticate in the password manager.
-Creating your password When using a password manager, you’re asked to create a master password, which is the only password that you will need to commit to memory.
+The good and the bad with regard to password managers is that you only need to remember one password; the one you use to authenticate in the password manager. ##Creating your password When using a password manager, you’re asked to create a master password, which is the only password that you will need to commit to memory.
 Opt for a passphrase versus a password.
 Passphrases are just as easy to remember, but are typically longer which help strengthen it.
 An example of a passphrase would be “This!sMySupperL0ngP@asswordTh@tN013lseh4s” (don’t use this; this is just an example).
 Do not reuse this password for any other account that you have.
 Also, be sure to enable multifactor authentication.
-This adds a layer of security and makes it even more difficult for someone to obtain unauthorized access to your account.
-Conclusion Password complexity isn’t the only factor when creating a strong password.
+This adds a layer of security and makes it even more difficult for someone to obtain unauthorized access to your account. ##Conclusion Password complexity isn’t the only factor when creating a strong password.
 Ensure your complex passwords are 12 characters or longer.
 Using a password manager allows you to take advantage of stretching the password length as well as randomly generating more complex passwords.